XiaoTaoWang/HiC_pipeline/docs/source/quickstart.rst

 - ``--HDF5``

-  Path to the root folder containing HDF5 files generated in the *mapping* stage.
+  Path to the root folder of HDF5 files generated in the *mapping* stage.

 - ``--libSize``